-My services are custom tailored to your specific needs and may include some combination of the those described here:
+Services are always custom-tailored to your specific needs and may include some combination of the following:

-Change is supposed to be a good thing, right?
-So why is it so hard?
+Why is change so hard?
 Fear of the unknown, comfort with the status quo, lack of skills to bring it about are the obvious culprits.
-But too often, organizations fail to confront the fact that real change almost always has winners and losers.
-The implication is that those standing in the way of change often have very good reasons for doing so.
-Their sense of loss, along with the inevitable missteps in implementation can easily undermine an entire change program.
+Most change processes make a point of addressing these issues.
+But too often, we fail to confront the fact that real change almost always has winners and losers.
+Those standing in the way of change often have very good reasons for doing so.
+Their sense of loss, along with the inevitable missteps in implementation can easily undermine an entire change initiative.
 If this sounds familiar, or if you're struggling with other aspects of the change process, we should talk. ↑